stastnypremysl/lsql-csv/README.md

       ARITHMETIC_EXPR -> ATOM
-      ARITHMETIC_EXPR -> ONEARG_FUNCTION(ARITHMETIC_EXPR)

       ARITHMETIC_EXPR -> ARITHMETIC_EXPR OPERATOR ARITHMETIC_EXPR
       ARITHMETIC_EXPR -> (ARITHMETIC_EXPR)

       // Logical negation
       ARITHMETIC_EXPR -> !
 ARITHMETIC_EXPR
+      // Number negation
       ARITHMETIC_EXPR -> - ARITHMETIC_EXPR

       SELECT_EXPR -> ATOM_SELECTOR SELECT_EXPR
-      SELECT_EXPR ->
+      SELECT_EXPR -> ATOM_SELECTOR

+      // Wildcard and brace expansion
       ATOM_SELECTOR ~~> ATOM ...
-ATOM //Wildcard and brace expansion

-      // e.g. 1.0, "text", 'text', 1
-      ATOM -> CONSTANT
-      // e.g. &1.1
-      ATOM -> COLUMN_NAME
+ATOM

       ATOM -> pi
       ATOM -> e
       ATOM -> true
       ATOM -> false

+      // e.g. 1.0, "text", 'text', 1
+      ATOM -> CONSTANT
+      // e.g. &1.1
+      ATOM -> SYMBOL_NAME

       ATOM -> $(ARITHMETIC_EXPR)
       ATOM -> AGGREGATE_FUNCTION(SELECT_EXPR)
       ATOM -> ONEARG_FUNCTION(ARITHMETIC_EXPR)

-      // # is not really char:
+      // # is not a char:
-      // two atoms can be written without space
+      // Two atoms can be written without whitespace
-      // and will be (string) appended,
+      // and their values will be String appended
-      // if they are separated using quote chars:
-      //   left atom must end or right atom must begin with quote char
+      // if the right atom begins with a char,
+      // which can't be a part of the left atom.
+      //
+      // E.g. if the left atom is a number constant,
+      // and the right atom is a String constant
+      // beginning with a quote char,
+      // the left atom value will be converted to the String
+      // and prepended to the right atom value.
+      //
       // This rule doesn't apply inside ARITHMETIC_EXPR ATOM ~~> ATOM#ATOM

+      // Converts all values to the String type and appends them.
       AGGREGATE_FUNCTION -> cat

-      AGGREGATE_FUNCTION -> sum
+      // Returns the number of values.
       AGGREGATE_FUNCTION -> count

+      AGGREGATE_FUNCTION -> min
       AGGREGATE_FUNCTION -> max
-      AGGREGATE_FUNCTION -> min
+      AGGREGATE_FUNCTION -> sum
       AGGREGATE_FUNCTION -> avg

-      //All trigonometric functions in radian
+      // All trigonometric functions are in radians.
       ONEARG_FUNCTION -> sin
       ONEARG_FUNCTION -> cos
       ONEARG_FUNCTION -> tan